 Dental implants offer a secure and natural replacement for missing teeth.
 Dr. James Lassiter is one of the leading dentists in Kingsland, Georgia for the replacement of missing teeth.
-We offer a range of dental implant options to replace one, several or all of your missing teeth.
+We offer a range of affordable dental implant options to replace one, several, or all of your missing teeth.

-Dr. Lassiter is pursuing advanced training in implant dentistry at the Misch Implant Institute.
+Dr. Lassiter has advanced training in implant dentistry from the Misch Implant Institute.
 In some cases, we may provide complete surgical and restorative care in our office.
 For complex cases, Dr. Lassiter may work with a local specialist to coordinate the surgical portion of the treatment and complete the restoration in our office using either a dental crown, bridge or denture.

 Dental implants are a breakthrough in dentistry, which feel and look most like natural teeth.
 A dental implant is a titanium post surgically placed in the jawbone to help support an artificial tooth, fixed bridge or a removable or fixed denture.
 It is also a restoration that will not decay.